isChase/major-project/proposal.md

 ## Must Have's List

 - Working, moving sprite
-- An enemy (Jason) that can be spawned at random in different rooms
+- An enemy (Jason) that can be spawned in different rooms once you enter
 - tasks to complete (get gas for car, find car keys, etc)

 ## Nice To Have List